 It’s the rare office I enter that has a complete (let alone up to date) office manual.
 I cannot stress enough how important that dental practices have a concise “how we do things here” manual including clear dental job descriptions.
-These job descriptions don’t have to be set in stone, but can be updated on a yearly or bi-yearly basis and acknowledged by all employees on the same schedule.
-That means these descriptions are useful for not only the new dental employee, but the existing dental employees as well.
-Let’s explore the importance of descriptions for dental jobs and what they should include.
+These job descriptions don’t have to be set in stone, but can be updated on a yearly or bi-yearly basis and acknowledged by all employees.
+This means these descriptions are useful for not only the new dental employee, but the existing dental employees as well.
+Let's explore the importance of descriptions for dental jobs and what they should include.

 1. Why Are Dental Job Descriptions Important for Perspective New Employees?

 - While utilizing dental job boards, the practice can describe the exact expectations to any perspective new employee.